std::unique_ptr

 Previously, when the main

-function was maintaining ownership of our smart pointers, our characters were not getting deleted until the end of our program.
+function was maintaining ownership of our smart pointers, our characters were not getting deleted until the end of the main

 function each time it is called, the compiler is dutifully cleaning up our characters every time that function ends.